kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I was invited to (and attended) Scale AI's, BNY Mellon's event on Bots & Biases, Palo Alto Networks' Rock Your Resume event and Unity Technology's recruiting events
 - I was invited to Adobe's Experience Research Day Track (Emerging Devices)
 - I gave a talk on the bitcoin research project at CSRMP's Alumni talks.
+- I was accepted to WIN6!
+I will be in the Machine Learning and Arithmetic group, led by Lauter and Newton (2023)!
 - I attended Meta's United Scholars Program for PhD Researchers 2022 at their HQ!
 I am honoured!

 ## 2021